 Making A Claim For Domestic Sexual Abuse

 By Danielle Harvey.
-Last Updated 14th May 2024.
+Last Updated 11 September 2025.
 This guide aims to help you understand whether you’re eligible to make a claim following an incident of domestic sexual abuse.

 You could make claim via the Criminal Injuries Compensation Authority (CICA) or you can claim directly against the perpetrator or another vicariously liable third party.
-For the purpose of this guide, we will focus on making a claim through the CICA.
+For the purpose of this guide, we will focus on making a sexual abuse claim through the CICA.

 • Write to us using our contact page